Indoqa/angular2-ngrx-redux-example/README.md

 # Angular2 Redux Example
 A simple todo list example written in typescript that shows state handling with redux and immutablejs in angular2 applications.
+To simulate a more complex application, the redux integration and all components are placed inside a feature module 'todos'.

 ## Setup
 ```